tensorchord/qtext/README.md

 1. Define a dataclass that includes all the columns as class attributes
 2. Implement the `to_record` and `from_record` methods to be used in the reranking
+3. Change the `config.vector_store.schema` to the class you have defined

 Check the [schema.py](/qtext/schema.py) for more details.